sebhildebrandt/systeminformation/README.md

 In some cases you need to install the linux `sensors` package to be able to measure temperature e.g. on DEBIAN based systems by running `sudo apt-get install lm-sensors`

+#### Linux S.M.A.R.T.
+Status

+To be able to detect S.M.A.R.T. status on Linux you need to install `smartmontools`.
+On DEBIAN based linux distributions you can install it by running  `sudo apt-get install smartmontools`

 ## *: Additional Notes